syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Printing.md

 {% highlight c# %}

-//Create the pdfviewer for load the document.
+//Create the pdf viewer for load the document.

- PdfViewerControl pdfviewer = new PdfViewerControl();
+ PdfViewerControl pdfViewer = new PdfViewerControl();

-//Create Memory Stream to save pdfdocument
+//Create Memory Stream to save pdf document

- MemoryStream pdfstream = new MemoryStream();
+ MemoryStream pdfStream = new MemoryStream();

  ExcelToPdfConverter converter = new ExcelToPdfConverter (spreadsheet.Workbook);

-//Intialize the ExcelToPdfConverter Settings
+//Initialize the ExcelToPdfConverter Settings

  ExcelToPdfConverterSettings settings = new ExcelToPdfConverterSettings();